phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-The example tag refers to a file containing example code demonstrating the purpose and use of the current "Structural element".
-Multiple example tags may be used per "Structural element" in case several scenarios are described.
+The example tag refers to a file containing example code demonstrating the purpose and use of the current Structural Element.
+Multiple example tags may be used per Structural Element in case several scenarios are described.

 The URI provided with the example tag is resolved according to the following
 rules: